gvwilson/thirdbit/src/fiction/iffy/index.md

 She pushed gently on the door with one hand and stepped onto the deck.

-A quick glance at the pier showed four Marines in a knot around their baby railgun, hands on hips in the universal manner of people confronted with recalcitrant machinery.
+A quick glance at the pier showed the Marines in a knot around their baby railgun, hands on hips in the universal manner of people confronted with recalcitrant machinery.
 She agonized for a moment.
 If there really *was* someone on board,